Our Render Wrangler, Iris shows you how you can easily light a scene using 3ds Max – take it away Iris!

 In the Slate editor, left click on bitmap and drag it over to the field.
 I have mine in there already.
 Double click on the texture node and link the HDRI to this bitmap.
 When the HDRI has loaded, you need to connect it to the environment so that the lighting is picked up.
 To do this, go to the Rendering tab and find Environment.
 This will open a new screen.
 Simply drag the HDRI texture node to the environment map and make sure you check use map.

 Before we render we have to set the HDRI to spherical environment in the slate editor.

-I have rendered mine so that you can see the progress.
-This is just the light that is being picked up from the surroundings.
-As you can see the warm red colours from the background and the yellows/orange tones come through really well.
+I have rendered mine so that I can see the progress.
+What appears is just the light that is being picked up from the surroundings.
+I can see the warm red colours from the background and the yellows/orange tones come through really well.
 But in my opinion the scene is still very dark and I do not get to see any sharp shadows.
 There is a bit of occlusion and ambient shadow but not a whole lot.